wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

 ## Task 3: Obtain the Dynamics 365 Sales Premium Trial

-In this task, you'll obtain the **Dynamics 365 Sales Premium Trial** license which is used by the Health Assistant feature in Microsoft Cloud for Healthcare.
+In this task, you'll obtain the **Dynamics 365 Sales Premium Trial** license, which is used by the Health Assistant feature in Microsoft Cloud for Healthcare.

 1. Go to [Microsoft 365 admin center](https://admin.microsoft.com/?azure-portal=true).